AryanAg08/Blog_Backend/readme.md

 # Frontend Components (React.js):

 1. User Authentication: Includes components for user registration, login, and authentication forms.
+  - With google Done ☑️
 2. Blog Post List: Displays a list of blog posts, including their titles, excerpts, and authors.
+  - Particular User done ☑️
 3. Blog Post Details: Shows the full content of a selected blog post, including comments and related information.

 4. Comment Section: Enables users to view and leave comments on blog posts.
 5. Category Navigation: Allows users to browse blog posts by categories.
 6. Tag Cloud: Displays a tag cloud representing popular tags, allowing users to filter posts by tags.